shaneholloman/fabric/patterns/write_essay/system.md

 In the town near our house there's a shop with a sign warning that the door is hard to close.
 The sign has been there for several years.
 To the people in the shop it must seem like this mysterious natural phenomenon that the door sticks, and all they can do is put up a sign warning customers about it.
 But any carpenter looking at this situation would think "why don't you just plane off the part that sticks?"

 Once you're good at programming, all the missing software in the world starts to become as obvious as a sticking door to a carpenter.
 I'll give you a real world example.
 Back in the 20th century, American universities used to publish printed directories with all the students' names and contact info.
 When I tell you what these directories were called, you'll know which startup I'm talking about.
-They were called facebooks, because they usually had a picture of each student next to their name.
+They were called facebook's, because they usually had a picture of each student next to their name.

 So Mark Zuckerberg shows up at Harvard in 2002, and the university still hasn't gotten the facebook online.
 Each individual house has an online facebook, but there isn't one for the whole university.
 The university administration has been diligently having meetings about this, and will probably have solved the problem in another decade or so.
 Most of the students don't consciously notice that anything is wrong.
 But Mark is a programmer.
 He looks at this situation and thinks "Well, this is stupid.
 I could write a program to fix this in one night.
 Just let people upload their own photos and then combine the data into a new site for the whole university."
 So he does.
 And almost literally overnight he has thousands of users.